microsoft/HoloLens-ResearchMode-Unreal/README.md

 1. Install Unreal Engine from [source](https://github.com/EpicGames/UnrealEngine/).
 If you have never accessed Unreal Engine's source code before, instructions for joining the Epic Games organization on GitHub can be found [here](https://www.unrealengine.com/en-US/ue4-on-github?sessionInvalidated=true).
 1. Download the Microsoft Microsoft Hololens 2 Research Mode plugin from the this repo.
-1. Apply this [Restricted capabilities PR](https://github.com/EpicGames/UnrealEngine/pull/8284) into your UE engine sources.
+1. Apply this restricted capabilities PR for [UE4](https://github.com/EpicGames/UnrealEngine/pull/8284) or [UE5](https://github.com/EpicGames/UnrealEngine/pull/10563) into your UE engine sources.
 Without this PR, a packaged app with the required capabilities can't be run on device.
 1. Use your own HoloLens 2 project or the provided sample project.